-Examining the Economic Impact of India’s Zone Classification to contain COVID-19by Robert C. M. Beyer
+Examining the Economic Impact of COVID-19 in India through Daily Electricity Consumption and Nighttime Light Intensityby Robert C. M. Beyer

 Meta Energy Social Protection COVID-19

 The COVID-19 pandemic has disrupted economic activity in India.
 When COVID-19 started to spread in India through domestic contagion, the authorities enacted a series of measures to combat the pandemic, including a strict national lockdown from March 25 to May 4 that strongly disrupted economic activity.
 Adjusting containment measures and policy responses to mitigate their economic impact requires an assessment of the magnitude of the economic situation in near real-time.
 Since the impact can vary at different locations, an assessment at high spatial granularity is needed.
 Indicators traditionally used to monitor the economic situation are available only with substantial lags and often at the national level only, and hence provide little insight into the immediate effect of strong and sudden policy measures like a national lock-down.
 In response to such problems, economists have suggested different proxies that are available at a higher frequency and with shorter publication lags, as well as at a higher spatial granularity.